materiaraiding/materiaraiding-old/tea.md

 After the first Ordained Stillness/Motion, the beacon debuffs will resolve, and then Perfect Alexander will do another Ordained Stillness/Motion, the opposite of whatever he did first.

-{: .note }
+{: .warning }
-It should be noted that if a beacon dies, all arrows of the corresponding colour will die.
+If a beacon dies, all arrows of the corresponding colour will die.
 For instance, if your light beacon moves during stillness and dies, all light arrows will also die and the pull is basically over.

 After the Final Word, Perfect Alexander will cast Optical Sight.
 This will be either spreads into 2 sets of stacks, or 2 sets of stacks into spreads.